gurhangursoy/Tindog/README.md

 If you think your dog is unhappy, you can find suitable friends for him/her without wasting time :)

 ## Link
-You can access the website from the link below;
+You can access the website from this link;
 https://tindoogg.netlify.app/

 ## Screenshots